 In the last two years, we have seen how every brand has focused on creating its unique voice by not only sharing interactive written content but also introducing the changes in email template designs.
 Companies such as PayPal, LOFT, Ralph Lauren and JCrew are pioneering examples.

-In 2016 specifically, we delved deeper into “automation” – triggered emails that are sent in response to a diverse range of behaviours showcased on email.
+In 2017 specifically, we delved deeper into “automation” – triggered emails that are sent in response to a diverse range of behaviors showcased on email.